colganmusictech/presentations/README.md

----
-title: Colgan Music Tech Presentations
+# Colgan Music Tech Presentations
----

 An archive of presentations for Mrs. Levy's music tech classes: